Navy Intelligence Specialist

 Military information, particularly classified information about enemies or potential enemies, is called "intelligence."

-Intelligence specialists analyze intelligence data.
-Intelligence Specialists break down information to determine its usefulness in military planning.
+Intelligence Specialists analyze intelligence data.
+They break down information to determine its usefulness in military planning.
 From this intelligence data, they prepare materials that describe in detail the features of strategic and tactical areas all over the world.

 Intelligence Specialists assist in every phase of the planning, collection, processing, analysis, and dissemination of intelligence information.
 They assemble and analyze multi-source operational intelligence in support of all warfare areas, assist in support of intelligence briefings, reporting, and analytical programs.